All major tax inventives and subsidies you need to be aware of when starting a business in France.

 How to legally optimize and secure the Innovation tax credit (CII)?

 Companies that want to secure their CII in France can file a prior notice request (rescrit fiscal in French) to the tax authorities before starting innovation operations.
 This procedure is highly recommended.
-The opinion will constitute a position on the part of the tax authorities standpoint, although it keeps its right to control the reality and the amounts of the expenses eligible.
+The opinion will constitute a position on the part of the tax authorities’ standpoint, although it keeps its right to control the reality and the amounts of the expenses eligible.

 The status can be accumulated with all other tax incentives, especially the CIR, the Video-Game tax credit and the Young Innovative Statut (JEI).
 For further information on this, please look up tax credits – what you need to know.

-The innovation tax credit in France : to sum up..
+The innovation tax credit in France: to sum up..

 Innovation tax credit

-Tax incentices
+Tax incentives

 Young Innovative Enterprise and research tax credit : the accumulated tax savings

-Young Innovative Enterprise and research tax credit (CIR) – Abstract
+Young Innovative Enterprise and Research Tax Credit (CIR) – Abstract

 An example of savings Young Innovative Enterprise status and CIR